Nandureddyc/Datasturctures/README.md

 Day 1 - Arrays

-Addition of Two Matrices
+1.1Addition of Two Matrices

-Multiplication of Two Matrices
+1.2 of Two Matrices

-Sum of Diagonals
+1.3Sum of Diagonals

-Transpose of a Matrix
+1.4Transpose of a Matrix

-Insert element in array
+1.5Insert element in array

-Delete element in array
+1.6Delete element in array

-Merging arrays
+1.7Merging arrays

-Find duplicate element
+1.8Find duplicate element

-Display the location of given element in array and print it Ascending/Descending/Alphabet order
+1.9Display the location of given element in array and print it

+1.10Ascending/Descending/Alphabet order

-Check validation of String
+1.11Check validation of String

-Largest element in matrix
+1.12Largest element in matrix

-Repeated twice in array
+1.13Repeated twice in array

-Print odd and even in given array
+1.15Print odd and even in given array

-Sum of row and column in matrix
+1.16Sum of row and column in matrix

-Given array elements display 5th iterated element
+1.17Given array elements display 5th iterated element

 Day 2 - Recursion and Search

-Find Fibbonacci series upto n numbers and it's sum Find the Factorial of a given number
+2.1Find Fibbonacci series upto n numbers and it's sum

+2.2Find the Factorial of a given number

-Find the nth Fibbonacci number using recursion
+2.3Find the nth Fibbonacci number using recursion

-Find the Factorial of a given number using recursion Linear search of array
+2.4Find the Factorial of a given number using recursion

+2.5Linear search of array

-Binary search of array
+2.6 Binary search of array